Airbus Industrie Flight 129

-Airbus Industrie Flight 129 was a test flight of an Airbus Industrie A330-321 that ended in a crash on 30 June 1994 at Toulouse–Blagnac Airport, killing all seven people aboard.
+Airbus Industrie Flight 129 was a test flight of an Airbus Industrie Airbus A330 that ended in a crash on 30 June 1994 at Toulouse–Blagnac Airport, killing all seven people aboard.
 The last test flown was to certify the plane's takeoff capability with a single engine failure.
 It was the first fatal accident involving an Airbus A330 as well as the first hull loss of the type.

 Aircraft

 The aircraft involved in the accident was an Airbus A330-321, registration F-WWKH, c/n 42.
 Equipped with twin Pratt & Whitney PW4164 powerplants, it first flew on 14 October 1993.
 The aircraft was days old at the time of the accident.
 The aircraft belonged to Thai Airways International and was being flight-tested under agreement with the owner.
 Airbus Industrie already owed Thai Airways compensation for the hull loss of another plane it had damaged during testing in December 1993.